rumkin/error3/readme.md

 Though it has codes, message formatters and nested errors.

 * Modern: designed for TypeScript and ES2019.
-* IDE friendly: it's using classes and class fields to be inspectable for auto suggetion tools.
+* IDE friendly: it's using classes and class fields to be inspectable for autosuggetion tools.
 * i18n ready: formatter could produce localized messages with help of [Intl API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl).
 * Easy serialization and deserealization: good for network apps and JSON logging.
-* Frontend caring: gzipped version is less then 1 KiB.
+* Frontend caring: 0 dependencies, gzipped version is less then 1 KiB.

 ## Table of Contents